The sociology of group learning and music making.

 If I can help and encourage you on your musical journey, call me.
 David aka "sticks Story" PS.
 I now cart my drums around in a red Cadillac.
 Not quite a sports car, but more drummer friendly.
 How much practice, time, and effort did earning my Royal Conservatory Level 10 and ARCT Pedagogy diploma take?

-he most prudent students begin their lessons pre-retirement.
-Here's a brief tale: I'm nearing retirement and have many aspirations for it.
-Yet, a sage advised me to trial these dreams beforehand, as some may not meet my expectations.
-They were right; certain dreams proved unenjoyable or were no longer feasible.
-As a result, I've let go of many dreams, with only two major ones remaining: mastering the drums and completing my humanities degree.
-The remainder of my time will be devoted to exercise, quality moments with my spouse, part-time teaching, and socializing with friends.
-Hence, it's wise to experiment with your dreams while you can.
-Students who succeed make time for practice.
-Therefore if your initial year of retirement will be consumed by travel and other hobbies, this isn't the ideal time for starting piano lessons.
-The second year tends to be more conducive.
-Successful students also manage their expectations.
-Indeed, with commitment to practice, playing beautifully can be achieved swiftly.
-With years of dedication, even more intricate pieces become attainable.
-Imagine the progression in martial arts, from white to black belt.
-Successful students have faith in and adhere to the process.
-There are no hidden tricks to mastering the piano; the curriculum has been established for years.
-Here's a brief tale: In my forties, I embraced classical piano and achieved my Grade 10 and ARCT diplomas.
-For the first time, I followed the teachers' advice to the letter and implemented it as they directed.
-The outcomes were extraordinary, and they can be for you as well.
-Successful students engage with music beyond the classroom.
-They often sight-read pieces that resonate with them and immerse themselves immediately.
-Successful students also attend concerts featuring the music they aspire to learn.
-Today, my wife and I will attend a performance by Sir András Schiff.
-The venue will be filled with pianists and piano learners of all ages, who will undoubtedly leave inspired to hurry home and practice.
-It's a certainty.
-If I can help you with your dream of playing the piano, call me.
+The most dedicated students often start their lessons before retirement.
+Here’s a brief personel story: As I approach retirement, I too have many dreams for this next chapter.
+A wise mentor once suggested I test these dreams before retiring, as some might not live up to my expectations.
+They were right; I discovered that certain dreams were unfulfilling or impractical.
+Consequently, I’ve narrowed my focus to two main aspirations: mastering the drums and completing my humanities degree.
+I plan to spend my remaining time exercising, enjoying quality moments with my spouse, teaching part-time, and socializing with friends.
+Successful students prioritize practice.
+If your first year of retirement will be filled with travel, it might not be the best time to start piano lessons; the second year tends to be more favorable.
+Additionally, successful students manage their expectations.
+With consistent practice, beautiful playing can be achieved relatively quickly, while more complex pieces require years of dedication.
+It’s similar to martial arts—earning a black belt takes time.
+These students trust the process, knowing there are no hidden tricks to mastering the piano; the curriculum has been well-established.
+Another short story, in my forties, I dedicated myself to classical piano, achieving my Grade 10 and ARCT diplomas by following my teachers’ guidance meticulously.
+The results were remarkable, and they can be for you as well.
+Engaging with music beyond the classroom is another hallmark of successful students.
+They often sight-read pieces that resonate with them.
+They also attend concerts featuring the musical genre(s) they wish to learn.
+For instance, my wife and I will be attending a performance by Sir András Schiff today.
+The audience will be filled with pianists and learners of all ages, who will surely leave inspired to rush home and practice.
+If I can assist you in your dream of playing the piano, please call me.
 David Revised 2024 I wish these apps had been available when I started playing piano as I was not a gifted ear player.
 In fact, I struggled.
 On top of this my teachers didn't stress aural development either because they were readers first.
 So, my development was glacial.
 Thankfully, things have changed.

 How did I develop my aural skills?
 In college I was given proper ear training.
 Later, I took up the drums, learned countless tunes by ear, and wrote them down.
 For the last decade I've been teaching online where I don't always see students' hands clearly.
 My ear has learned to hear individual notes out of place.
 If I can help you, call me.
 David revised 2024 What an exciting time of learning.
 I was able to experience live coding, VR sound, Ai developments in musical education and more under the direction of young and exciting researchers.
 It was just what an old goat needed, some fresh ideas.
 One thing that did strike me was how dated the synthesizer music was.
 The young musicians were in the thrall of the 1990s.
 That took me by surprise.
 The walk from downtown to Napier University was lovely and peaceful.